LoxleyXI/Modules/README.md

 > Retrict the use of gathering points for 10 seconds to the first player who uses them.

+* Oztroja Escape

+> Allows players to escape the final floor of Castle Oztroja in classic FF fashion

 * Pre-Zilart
 > A module designed to recreate the 2002 era experience from before RotZ (the first expansion).